COIT11226 - Systems Analysis

 On successful completion of this unit, you will be able to:

-1. Explain systems analysis concepts, terminologies, system analysis tasks, models, tools, techniques, and methodologies
+1. Explain systems analysis concepts, tools, techniques, and methodologies

-2. Select and plan appropriate models, tools, techniques, and methodologies in the systems analysis phase of a systems development project
+2. Select and plan appropriate models, tools, techniques, and methodologies of a systems development project

 3. Apply information gathering techniques to derive system functionalities

-4. Construct modelling diagrams to depict system functionalities for users' requirements.
+4. Develop modelling diagrams to depict system functionalities for user requirements

 • Requirements Definition and Management (REQM)